farehax/Sales_Department_project/README.md

 The project utilizes two primary datasets:

-1. **store.csv*: Contains information about different stores, includig:
+1. store.csv: Contains information about different stores, includig:
-   - **Store ID*: Unique identifier for each stoe.
+   - Store ID: Unique identifier for each store.
-   - **Type*: Categorical variable indicating the type of stoe.
+   - Type: Categorical variable indicating the type of store.
-   - **Size*: The physical size of the stoe.
+   - Size: The physical size of the store.

-2. **train.csv*: Includes historical sales data with features such s:
+2. train.csv: Includes historical sales data with features such as:
-   - **Store ID*: Reference to the stoe.
+   - Store ID: Reference to the store.
-   - **Date*: The date of the sales recod.
+   - Date: The date of the sales recod.
-   - **Weekly Sales*: Sales figures for the given wek.
+   - Weekly Sales: Sales figures for the given week.
-   - **Holiday Flag*: Indicator of whether the week includes a holidy.
+   - Holiday Flag: Indicator of whether the week includes a holidy.
-   - **Temperature*: Average temperature for the wek.
+   - Temperature: Average temperature for the week.
-   - **Fuel Price*: Cost of fuel during the wek.
+   - Fuel Price: Cost of fuel during the week.
-   - **CPI*: Consumer Price Indx.
+   - CPI: Consumer Price Index.
-   - **Unemployment*: Unemployment rate during the wek.
+   - Unemployment: Unemployment rate during the week.

 ## 🚀 Installation